Wetzikon: Economics and education

 Wetzikon has an unemployment rate of 2.9%.
 As of 2005, there were 134 people employed in the primary economic sector and about 41 businesses involved in this sector.
 3486 people are employed in the secondary sector and there are 255 businesses in this sector.
 7054 people are employed in the tertiary sector, with 838 businesses in this sector.
 As of 2007 43.8% of the working population were employed full-time, and 56.2% were employed part-time.

 In Wetzikon about 69.4% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

-World heritage site
+World Heritage Site

 The prehistoric settlement Wetzikon–Robenhausen at the Robenhausen wetland which was discovered and researched by Jakob Messikommer is part of the serial site Prehistoric Pile dwellings around the Alps, an UNESCO World Heritage Site.

 Transportation

 There are two railway stations within the municipality.
-Wetzikon railway station is a node of the Zürich S-Bahn on the lines S3, S14, S15 and S5.
+Wetzikon railway station is a node of the Zürich S-Bahn on the following lines:

 Kempten railway station is on the S3 line only.
-The town is a 20-minute (S5) ride from Zürich Hauptbahnhof.
+Wetzikon is a 20-minute (S5 or S15) ride from Zürich Hauptbahnhof.
 In addition, the Dampfbahn-Verein Zürcher Oberland heritage railway provides seasonal excursion service at Ettenhausen-Emmetschloo.